Worlds Next Door. IV. Mapping the Late Stages of Giant Planet Evolution with a Precise Dynamical Mass and Luminosity for $\epsilon$ Ind Ab: Evolutionary Model Analysis

 \subsection{Effective Temperature and Radius}

 Evolutionary models predict substellar radii as a function of mass, age, and metallicity.
 We can combine our empirical measurements of bolometric luminosity ($L_{\rm bol}$) and mass ($M$) with evolutionary model-predicted radii to obtain effective temperature $T_{\rm eff} = \left(L_{\rm bol}/4\pi R^2 \sigma_{\rm SB}\right)^{1/4}$ and surface gravity $\log g = \log (GM/R^2)$.
 First, to derive the posterior distribution for \epsindAb's radius, we draw $10^6$ normally distributed random values for mass and age following their observational uncertainties.
 The evolutionary model grids are bilinearly interpolated at each (mass, age) point to obtain radius.
 Next, $T_{\rm eff}$ and $\log g$ are calculated using the posterior samples with the above equations.
 The resulting distributions are shown in Figure~\ref{fig:teff-radius-logg} and the 68\% confidence intervals are reported in Table~\ref{tab:evo}.
-We find \epsindAb's radius is $\sim1.05\;R_{\rm Jup}$, $T_{\rm eff} \approx 275$~K, and $\log g \approx 4.17$~dex (cgs units).
+We find \epsindAb's radius is $1.05 \pm 0.01\;R_{\rm Jup}$, $T_{\rm eff} = 275 \pm 5$~K, and $\log g = 4.17 \pm 0.05$~dex (cgs units).
 The $T_{\rm eff}$ is indeed similar to that of WISE0855 as was determined from the mid-infrared color comparison (\S\ref{sec:wise0855}).
+Note that the above estimates only present the statistical uncertainty in each parameter.
+However, any systematic uncertainties from the models are likely to be small given that the model predictions agree with the empirical mass, luminosity, and age within measurement uncertainties (see the next section).